|

 and the Chefs of Dixieland were born.
 Rick's wife, "Banjo Betsy " Grafing, moved from

-kitchen to the banjo chair and Wes Linenkugel, a crowd favorite on several instruments, began a new musical career as the band’s drummer.
-Gene Giesige joined the rhythm section on the string bass, and Jan Mudica completed the front line on soprano sax (the
+section on the string bass, and Jan Mudica completed the front line on soprano sax (the

 On their very first night, the band performed New Orleans Jazz while the city of New Orleans